MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-sucess-6-2.md

 sudo mount.cifs //<targetIP>/C /home/share/ user=,pass=

-or you can use your windows interact with smb shares
+or you can use your windows to interact with smb shares

 C:\> net use \\<TargetIP>\IPC$ "" /u:""